kevanvanderstichelen/Engivan/README.md

 ## Engine Features
 - Level Loader with png/jpg
-	* Can load enemies on field with a pixel
+	* Can load enemies on field with a pixel color
 	* Reads all pixel of the image
 	* Make boxcolliders
+- Resource Manager
+	* Load Texture's (with option to TextureFilter's)
+	* Load Font's with any size (loaded with .TTF files)
 - Command system
 	* Linked with inputManager
 - XBOX controller support only (Input Manager)